NegativeCharge/Acorn-Electron-SquatM-Player/README.md

 The call to turn the speaker on/off is quite wasteful at the moment and still needs optimizing.

 SSD file for emulators/hardware: https://github.com/NegativeCharge/ca65-SquatM-Player/blob/master/ca65-squatm-player.ssd?raw=true

+**NOTE:** Requires a Slogger Turbo Board or equivalent to be enabled.